Output Festival

 The Output Festival is Dutch tri-annual music festival which focuses on experimental, contemporary electroacoustic music related to the electric guitar.

 Editions

 First edition

 The first edition was from Friday 8th until Sunday 10 October 2004, located in the Paradiso and De Balie in Amsterdam.
-The program consisted of performances by Scott Johnson, Christian Wolff, Peter Adriaansz and Christopher Fox and also new performances of the work of Theo Loevendie, Steve Reich, Per Nørgård, Giacinto Scelsi and Frank Martin.
+The program consisted of performances by Scott Johnson, Christian Wolff, Peter Adriaansz and Christopher Fox, as well as new performances of the work of Theo Loevendie, Steve Reich, Per Nørgård, Giacinto Scelsi and Frank Martin.

 Plug 'n Play

 One part of the festival is Plug 'n Play.
-On Sunday 10 October 60 guitarists played a piece by composer Gilius van Bergeijk directed by Otto Tausk.
+On 10 October, 60 guitarists played a piece by composer Gilius van Bergeijk directed by Otto Tausk.

 Second edition

 The second edition, with the subtitle soul of the tone, took place between the 28th and 30 September 2007.
 The locations are Bimhuis and Muziekgebouw aan 't IJ, both in Amsterdam.